TheochemUI/eOn/docs/source/user_guide/rgpot_metatomic.md

 # Thin host: RGPOT only; no torch at link time
 meson setup build-thin -Dwith_metatomic=false -Dwith_rgpot=true
 meson compile -C build-thin
-# engine still comes from a fat build or a packager that ships libmetatomic_engine.so
+# engine still comes from a fat build or a packager that includes libmetatomic_engine.so
 ```

 Native Metatomic stays in eOn; it is the conda-forge path.